Dynamics due to competitive flip cycles in active Potts models: Summary

 We studied the spatiotemporal patterns in active Potts models with multiple flip cycles.
 For the competition among three-state cycles, three networks were examined: a four-state network of two cycles (with and without diagonal flips), a six-state octahedral network, and an eight-state square-antiprism network.
 At low flip energy $h$, the changes in single-state dominant phases along the network bonds occur for all networks (HC mode).
 At high $h$, all states spatially coexist as spiral waves in all cycles.
 At intermediate $h$, spiral waves of single three-state cycles emerge in the cases of the first two networks, whereas spiral waves of multiple (but not all) cycles emerge in the case of the antiprism network.
 The transition from the HC and wave modes occurs via the temporal coexistence of the two modes in small systems.
 However, the dynamics are trapped in either mode via hysteresis in large systems.

-Regarding the competition among the four-state cycles, two networks are examined: a six-state network of two cycles and an eight-state cubic network.
+Regarding the competition among the four-state cycles, two networks were examined: a six-state network of two cycles and an eight-state cubic network.
 Single-state dominant phases occupy the systems most of the time for all simulation conditions, so that the steady traveling waves are suppressed by competition.
 At intermediate $h$, diagonal states often form domains but subsequently shrink slowly.
-This is due to the absence of direct flips between the diagonal states.
+This is due to the absence of direct flips between the diagonal states in the four-state cycles.

+Let us discuss how the flip-cycle competition changes spatiotemporal patterns.
+In the competitive three-state cycles, the single-cycle spiral waves of three states are obtained at small networks (the four- and six-state networks) with intermediate flip energies.
+Emerged waves suppress the growth of neighboring states so that spiral waves comprising other states do not spatially coexist.
+However, cycles separated in the flip network can coexist at large networks, and waves of different cycles can simultaneously appear.
+The number of cycles in waves increases in a larger network.
+Conversely, the competition among multiple four-state cycles suppresses all waves, leading to single-state dominant phases.
+Therefore, the competition can be used to reduce the wave types or erase the waves using three- or four-state cycles, respectively.

 In this study, we employed the contact interactions for the standard Potts model.
-Spiral waves and other forms of dynamics are likely to emerge when different contact interactions are used in active Potts models of four or more states.
+For a single cycle of four or more states, waves do not exhibit spiral shapes in the standard Potts model.
+However, spiral waves are formed when the contacts of nonflip states are repulsive, and factorized-symmetry modes also emerge for cyclic loops of factorizable numbers of states (e.g., $6=3\times 2$)~\cite{nogu25b}.
+Therefore, the competition among spiral waves and other forms of dynamics can be explored when different contact interactions are used in active Potts models with multiple cycles of four or more states.

 In this study, we used a constant flip energy for all flips (except for the diagonal ones for two three-state cycles).
 By adjusting the flip and contact energies in asymmetric networks, spiral waves of specific cycles can be generated selectively.
 Hence, multiple cycles and states in wave modes can be controlled by choosing the networks and conditions.